nmfs-ost/asar/README.md

 ![alt text](inst/resources/example_file_system.PNG)

 This is a modularized template, there is no need to make any edits to the skeleton file.
-To write the report, user should navigate and open each supporting section quarto document labelled:
+To write the report, user should navigate and open each supporting section quarto document labeled:

 -   Executive Summary
 -   Introduction